nikochan2k/absurd-sql-ts/README.md

-# Typescript version of absurd-sql.
+# Typescript version of absurd-sql

+## README is work in progress.

+---

 This is an absurd project.